lb50019/Arduino/README.md

 Capacitor C2 is added to further increase the amplification of the signal.
 This is more-or-less neccessary for any practical use.

 Below is a simple code used to display the signal, along with a plotted output.
 Despite all the capacitors the noise is still present!
-Or maybe it's just the voices in my walls, who knows.
+The only likely reasons for this are imperfections of cheap components or the voices in my walls, who knows.

 ```c
 void setup() {